melkadze/class-planner/README.md

 `dev`: Launches a live backend development server on the port specified in the `.env` file, and builds the necessary js and scss files as they are updated.

-`start`: Runs the application, intended for production use online.
+`start`: Runs the application, intended for shipping use online.